mongodb-labs/cubes/README.md

 ## Installation

-Install the module in the local folder from where you will start the `mongosh` shell with npm:
+Install the npm module in the local folder from where you will start the `mongosh` shell:

 ```
 npm install mdb-cubes